vavrusa/ljdns/examples/README.md

-This is a simple daemon that provides zone transfers for a pile of zones It expects to find files ending with .zone, zones are parsed and streamed on demand, so free startup time and no memory requirements.
+This is a simple daemon that provides zone transfers for a pile of zones It expects to find files ending with .zone, zones are parsed and streamed on demand, so immediate startup and no significant memory requirements.

 ```bash
 $ mkdir pile